pharringtonp19/mecon/docs/chapters/the_first_model.md

 Let's start with understanding how a partial shutdown might affect things.
 There'e the demand for dog food -- how much people are willing to pay for it at a given price, and the supply of dog food -- how much firms are willing to produce at a given price.
 We can represent these two notions succinctly with a [function](./../../math/function).

+[^1]: The irony here is that I'm currently working on a paper that studies the effectiveness of a Right to Counsel and I didn't initially take the time to write down a model.
+As a result, I didn't collect a highly relevant outcome variable (can you guess what it was?).
+If I had written down the model, it would have been clear that I should collect the variable.